 PRIVATE AND SECURE:ExpressVPN is fast and secure and respects user privacy.
 It offers a 30-day money-back guarantee (even on Bitcoin payments).

 CyberGhost is probably the strongest VPN out there when it comes to online security and privacy.
 Plus it has reliable connections, fast speeds, and a rapidly expanding server network.

 Your traffic is protected at all times with 256-bit encryption, perfect forward secrecy, a kill switch (in all apps), and leak protection.
-You can activate automatic wifi protection on familiar networks.
-CyberGhost doesn’t store any logs and accepts bitcoin payments.
+You can activate automatic wifi protection on familiar networks or block trackers automatically.
+CyberGhost doesn’t store any logs and accepts Bitcoin payments.
 Signup email addresses are encrypted and users are assigned an anonymous ID, adding a layer of privacy.